MithunKumar09/Gen-AI-Powered-Interactive-QA-Bot-with-Docker-Integration/Frontend (Interactive QA Bot)/README.md

 - The provided code assumes a basic setup and may need modifications for production use.
 - For production deployment, consider using a WSGI server (e.g., Gunicorn) for the Flask app.
+- the long files sitepackage is hidden from backend folder.
+- sensitive files .env file hidden from both folder.